Vermont Timber Works constructed a timber frame bathhouse for a state park in Katonah, NY.

 All of our frames are handcrafted to meet exact project requirements, and we enjoy working with our clients to make sure the details – from design to finish – are just right.

-If you like this timber frame, or have timber work questions, we invite you to get in contact or ask an expert!
+If you like this timber frame or have timber work questions, we invite you to get in contact or ask an expert!

 Have a Question?

-EXPLORE THE PARK
+EXPLORE THE INTERIOR

 It features douglas fir timber trusses and round wood columns.
 There is a natural UV protected finish applied to the douglas fir.
 The timbers are traditionally joined with hidden steel plates that provide extra structural support.